near/nearcore/runtime/near-vm-runner/RUNTIMES.md

 [clift-cg-primer]: https://blog.benj.me/2021/02/17/cranelift-codegen-primer/

-A Wasm codegen implementation in a browser shares many of the requirements with those of the NEAR validator.
+A Wasm codegen implementation in a browser shares many of the requirements with those of the NEAR protocol.
 Cranelift gets high scores for its Correctness, Reliability and Security properties.
 It supports targeting the Arm, s390x and x86_64 architectures as well as a variety of operating systems, netting it a high score on the platform support metric as well.